Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Conclusions

 \item \textbf{A more robust $t_k$ definition can be justified and validated statistically.} Defining $t_k$ via the fractional criterion $t_{k,s}$ (here $s = 0.95$) reduces the incidence of lagging events in the dominant $\Kmax=34$ group while largely preserving the typical leading behavior (Fig.~\ref{fig:fig2}).
 This provides a concrete, data-driven route to \emph{redefining} the precursor time so as to mitigate ambiguity caused by the finite plateau of $k_{\mathrm{peak}}(t)$ at $\Kmax$.

-\item \textbf{The severity of rare lagging events admits EVT-based upper bounds, with quantified uncertainty.} Applying POT to the lag magnitude $X=-\dt_{\eps,k}$ yields negative GPD shape parameters for all three $t_k$ definitions, implying bounded right tails in the present ensemble.
+\item \textbf{The severity of rare lagging events admits EVT-based upper bounds, with quantified uncertainty.} Applying POT to the lag magnitude $X=-\dt_{\eps,k}$ yields negative GPD shape parameters for all three $t_k$ definitions, consistent with effective bounded right tails for the finite, discretely sampled reference ensemble.
 Using a fixed $q=0.9$ threshold and bootstrap resampling, we find strictly negative 95\% confidence intervals for $\xi$ for all variables, and a bootstrap frequency of $\hat{\xi}\ge 0$ below 0.2 $\%$ in all cases (Table~\ref{tab:bootstrap_ci}).
 Endpoint estimates are finite but have non-negligible uncertainty, reflecting the expected exceedance/variance trade-off at high thresholds (Appendix~\ref{app:pot_diagnostics}); nevertheless, the fitted endpoints remain $\mathcal{O}(1)$ for $X=-\dt_{\eps,k}$ in the present nondimensional units.

-\item \textbf{The curl-of-vorticity spectral intensity is dynamically linked to dissipation bursts.} Across realizations, the run-wise curl-of-vorticity spectral intensity $M_{\max}=\max_t\max_k \mathcal{C}(k,t)$ correlates strongly with the dissipation peak $\eps_{\max}$ (Pearson $r \approx 0.82$), indicating that high-curvature spectral activity co-varies with an energetically meaningful quantity.
+\item \textbf{The curl-of-vorticity spectral intensity co-varies with dissipation bursts but does not by itself establish predictive skill.} Across realizations, the run-wise curl-of-vorticity spectral intensity $M_{\max}=\max_t\max_k \mathcal{C}(k,t)$ correlates strongly with the dissipation peak $\eps_{\max}$ (Pearson $r \approx 0.82$), indicating that high-curvature spectral activity co-varies with an energetically meaningful quantity, but the amplitude correlation alone does not demonstrate precursor skill.
 Time-resolved analysis further shows a reproducible phase offset between $M(t)$ and $\eps(t)$ (Fig.~\ref{fig:fig5}), with $M(t)$ typically peaking after $\eps(t)$, while the \emph{wavenumber localization} signal $k_{\mathrm{peak}}(t)$ remains a viable precursor in many realizations.

 \item \textbf{Resolution screening is essential for preventing spurious EVT conclusions in under-resolved cases.} For the lower-viscosity case $\nu=2.5\times 10^{-4}$, spike inspection flags cutoff-proximate peak locking at both $N=256^3$ and $N=512^3$, indicating that the spectra are not adequately resolved for reliable precursor/EVT inference.
 This motivates a resolution-first workflow: only ensembles passing spike inspection (and classical criteria such as $k_{\max}\eta$) should be subjected to tail modeling. \end{enumerate}